airamez/codando-live/SQL/SQL_Overview.md

 ### Examples

-* Customers and order data
+* Customers and orders data

   ```sql
   WITH CustomerOrders AS (